-This will listen to the Hop broker, listening to new messages and printing them to stdout as they arrive until there are no more messages in the stream.
+This will listen to the Hop broker, listening to new messages and printing them to stdout as they arrive.
 By default, this will only process new messages since the connection was opened.
-The start_at option lets you control where in the stream you can start listening from.
+The start\at option lets you control where in the stream you can start listening from.
 For example, if you'd like to listen to all messages stored in a topic, you can do: